philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 ## Programs Are Delusions

+Something that has driven me insane with despair is how to talk about the connection between high and low level code in a way precise enough that we can correctly patch in code.

-In a naive picture of what a compiler does, it looks at programs chunk by chunk and outputs some assembly tha corresponds in a reasonable way to that code.
+In a naive picture of what a compiler does, it looks at high level programs (In C for example.
+Yes, C is high level for our purposes here) chunk by chunk and outputs some low level assembly that corresponds in a reasonable way to that code.
 Maybe `foo` goes in `R0`, `bar` goes on the stack, etc. This assignment `:=` becomes a `mov` here, this `+` expression becomes an `add` assembly instruction there.

 This is a completely false picture and banish it from your mind.

 High level programs are _delusions_.
 Optimizing compilers make surprisingly few guarantees about what what correspondences must exist between high and low level code.
 They may inline code, reorder assignments, rematerialize and copy variables, fuse loops.
-One could say the _goal_ of an optimizing compiler is to mangle code as much as it can to eke out performance.
+One could say the _goal_ of an optimizing compiler is to mangle slow code as much as it can to eke out performance.
 It is a perfectly _antagonistic_ situation if you want to keep good correspondences between high and low.

 Optimizing compiler writers want to make my life hell and I take it personally.

 The main thing compilers try to guarantee is that the high and low level code should have the same [observable behavior](https://en.cppreference.com/w/cpp/language/as_if).
 This amounts to some memory access, IO and some function calls must actually happen.
 The entire rest of your code, all those clever loops and bit tricks and such, are essentially functional specs.
 They are hints at best of what the compiler should output.

-This topic is related to that of [concurrency](https://www.philipzucker.com/notes/CS/Concurrency/).
+This delusion is of central interest in [concurrent](https://www.philipzucker.com/notes/CS/Concurrency/) code.
 In concurrent code, there is a secret window by which other processes see things that were never meant to be seen.
 At minimum, intermediate states of shared variables become observable.
 Reads and writes to these variables should no longer be reordered or inlined or done in pieces.
 In a sense everything done to these variables becomes observable behavior.
 The was a crisis of sorts when people started realizing that the mechanisms they vaguely felt made sense, didn't actually make sense in concurrent situations.
-Straightening this out was quite a lot of work (See memory models).
+Straightening this out was quite a lot of work (see [memory models](https://en.wikipedia.org/wiki/Memory_model_(programming)) for example.
+Interesting but complicated.).

 I can't deny however, that despite the compiler only guaranteeing correspondence of high and low at specific points in limited ways, it just so happens that we can usually intuitively see that this region of assembly vaguely corresponds to this region of high level code, and that this high level variable here is stored in that low level variable there.
-So how is one supposed to proceed when there is clearly an intuitive correspondence that you needmake  precise enough to post hoc patch in code?
+So how is one supposed to proceed when there is clearly an intuitive correspondence that you need to make precise enough to post hoc patch in code?
 How do you even describe this correspondence?
 What is the _schema_ of this correspondence?
+Are there multiple incompatible notions of correspondence?

 Now, it just so happens that our task is not to post hoc patch the original source, but instead decompiled source, output say by Ghidra or Binary Ninja.
 This task is perhaps a bit easier than the optimizing compiler case.
 A goal of a decompiler is to keep the correspondence understandable.

 ## Debugging and DWARF

 I've heard it described that one way to think about the concurrency problem is to think of concurrent code as having sort of a debugger level view of the assembly.
-Debugging is actually a very interesting thing to examine for this problem.
+Debugging is actually a very interesting thing to examine for inspiration and solutions to this high/low problem.
 Debugging info tries to maintain the connection between high and low data in such away as to be understandable enough to a human operator.

 DWARF is a standardized ubiquitous debugging format.
 It is expressive and open ended.
-It structured and tree like, kind of like XML or JSON (variables are scoped in subprograms which are scope in compilation units for example).
+It structured and tree like, kind of like XML or JSON (for example variables are scoped in subprograms which are scope in compilation units).
 The nodes of the tree are called DIEs (DWARF information entries) and they contain DWARF attributes as children.

 DWARF has built in ways to talk about
 - Function names, stack frames